29-Year-Old Defensive End – Free Agent

 2017 Fantasy Football Outlook

 There was no outlook written for Greg Hardy in 2017.
 Check out the latest news below for more on his current fantasy value.

 Greg Hardy Contract Information:

-Signed with the Panthers in June of 2010.
+Signed a one-year deal with the Cowboys in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Greg Hardy – simply subscribe now.

 Age is determined on September 1st of each season.

 |5||FREE AGENT||Free Agent|